r3dlight/keysas/keysas-firewall/README.md

 - 'allow_user_file_write': if set to 'true' grant the user the ability to manually allow write access to file on a USB device. 'allow_user_file_read' must also be set to true.

 On Windows the configuration is done via the registry in HKLM\SYSTEM\CurrentControlSet\Services\Keysas Service\config.
 The Windows installer automatically configures the registry.
 On Linux, system security policy is configured from a TOML file at the base of the Daemon directory.
+The default name for the file is 'keysas-firewall-conf.toml'.
+It can be changed via the command line.

 If parameters are missing from the configuration file or the registry they are considered to be set to 'false'.